various Ben-links (newest on top):

 I can't believe it's been over five years now.

 Dear Ben, you had incredible taste in music.
 I have relegated myself to a long-neglected corner of my basement to escape the noise of my datacenter, and am playing records from your collection.
 Right now it's music from our friend Esa (Lackluster).
 It is incredibly comforting and saddening at the same time.
-I hope your brother similarly enjoys you CD collection, which was much larger.
+I hope your brother similarly enjoys your CD collection, which was much larger. :)

 Seven years.
 I still feel like I just haven't heard from you in a while, haven't run into you on IRC, and that it's time to catch up over a beer or few.
 Are you working downtown?
 Maybe running back-end operations for a design firm?
 Perhaps remote management of a large cloud deployment?